bunyaminbayar/pixiJSSlotGame/README.md

 ## Overview

 This project is a slot game built with PixiJS, an HTML5 rendering library.
-The game features a matrix of symbols that fall into place, with animations and score calculations based on matching symbols.
+The game features a matrix of symbols that fall into place, with animations and score calculations based on matching symbols. "connect" versions of matching symbols are displayed

 ## Demo